-Immediately after Naadam festival, herders go to cut the hay.
-The hay cut in green helps animals to survive a cold winter and harsh spring.
-In rainless or droughty summer, herders must think over transhumance.
-As summer in Gobi aimags is usually droughty, the herders have to migrate to the neighboring aimags to pass the winter.
-Since recent, a dispute often breaks out over pastures between the migrated and local people, the authorities of relevant aimags meet in advance to settle the issue.
+Immediately after Naadam festival, herders start to cut the hay.
+The hay cut in green helps animals to survive the cold winter and harsh spring.
+In rainless or droughty summer, herders must think about the transhumance.
+During the summer season in Gobi regions often gets droughty, the herders have to migrate to the neighboring province to pass the winter.
+Nowadays a dispute often breaks out over pastures between the migrated and local people, the authorities of the relevant provinces meet in advance to settle the issue.

-While men, old and young, are busy with cutting the hay, wives and daughters have also much to do.
-They prepare various dairy products such as solid cream, aaruul, and eezgii (curd), and round up for winter and spring consumption.
-These products are prepared during summer when there is an abundance of milk.
-Also, women and children collect nutritious grass such as allium mongolicum, wild leek and prepare fodder.
+While men, old and young alike are busy with cutting the hay, wives and daughters have other things to do.
+They prepare various dairy products such as solid cream or aaruul, and eezgii a dried curd and round up for the winter and spring consumption.
+These products are prepared during the summer when there is an abundance of milk.
+Also women and children collect nutritious grass such as allium mongolicum, wild leek and prepare fodder.

-Since recent the new mode of life is making a way into Mongolia as the majority of populations have become urban residents.
+Nowadays the new mode of life is making a way into Mongolia as the majority of populations who used to live in the countryside have become an urban residents.
 Women in urban areas put down fruits, vegetables for winter.

 In autumn the Mongolians prefer to go to spa and get therapy.
-This is due to the effect of therapeutic treatment that is supposed to be the best by the end of summer and the first month of autumn according to the traditional medicine.
-The well-known spas in Mongolia, including Orgil, Janchivlan, Shargaljuut are busy during this time, with people going to and fro.
+This is due to the effect of therapeutic treatment that is supposed to be the best way to reinforce your immune system by the end of summer and the first month of autumn according to the traditional medicine.
+The well-known spas in Mongolia, including Orgil, Janchivlan, Shargaljuut are busy during this time.

 The Mongolians celebrate many festivities in autumn, as there is a plenty of milk products, crops get harvested, and animals fattened for slaughter.
 The propitious day is selected for the event a month or year ahead.
 The 17th of the middle month of autumn (according to the lunar calendar) is considered the good day for festivity.
 And many people choose the particular day for their children’s marriage, and for setting up a separate home for them.
 The wedding Palace gets busy on this day from year to year.

-While herders move from summer to autumn pastures, urban residents cover up their ger against cold; get firewood and coal for winter.
-It is essential to be well-prepared for a cold long-lasting winter in Mongolia where snow may fall any day in autumn
+While herders move from summer to autumn pastures, urban residents cover up their ger against cold and store the firewood and coal for winter.
+It is essential to be well-prepared for a cold long-lasting winter in Mongolia where snow may fall any day in autumn.

 The school year begins on the 1st of September.
-Children get busy with schooling after a summer break during which they usually stay with parents helping them.
-For the children of herders, the first of September is not only the start of a new school year; it is also a new life in school.
-They enter school at age 7 and stay in dormitory away from parents, get homesick and learn to live in concord with others.
-Probably, that is why many poets and writers have written numerous articles and about autumn, home, parents and grief and joy of life, since many of them were or are born in rural herding families.
+Children get busy with school after the summer break during which they usually stay with parents and help them.
+For children of herders, the first of September is not only the start of a new school year, it is also a new life in school.
+They enter school at age of 7 and stay in dormitory away from the parents.
+Some children get homesick but they learn to live in concord with others.
+That’s probably why many poets and writers have written numerous articles and about autumn, home, parents, grief and joy of life, since many of them were or are born in rural herding families.

-These months offer the Gobi Marathon, Ganga lake gathering of swans, the Golden Eagle festival, and the “One Day in Mongolia” festival, a realistic glimpse into the life of nomadic people.
+During this months Gobi Marathon takes place in southern Mongolia.
+Swans gather at the Ganga Lake for a long journey to the warm lands. the Golden Eagle festival held in western Mongolia, and the “One Day in Mongolia” festival.
+It’s a realistic glimpse into the life of nomadic people.